Templates

 The Department of Sociology at Virginia Commonwealth University, within the College of Humanities and Sciences, supports a Bachelor of Science degree, a Master of Science degree, and a graduate certificate in Applied Social Research.
 Teaching is anchored by a strong commitment to student engagement both inside and outside the classroom.
 Faculty and students share a strong interest in bringing sociology out into the public through social action, internships, community research, digital storytelling, and civic engagement.
 A student group called Students for Social Action organizes an annual Public Knowledge Series designed to open dialogue about current social debates and cultural questions.
 Sociology boasts a dynamic faculty whose scholarly research connects with local, national and international communities.
 Faculty areas of interest include gender/sexuality, health across the life course, media and culture, labor, social stratification, and the environment, and they possess expertise in the following areas: social inequality, reproduction and family, health/medical sociology, social movements, environmental and labor, and methodology.
 The department is supported by 27 faculty and staff members.

 The Department of Statistical Sciences and Operations Research, housed within the College of Humanities and Sciences at Virginia Commonwealth University, offers several degree programs in collaboration with the Department of Mathematics and Applied Mathematics.
-The department offers a Bachelor of Science in Mathematical Sciences with a concentration in either Operations Research or Statistics.
+The department offers a Bachelor of Science in Mathematical Sciences with a concentration in Statistics.
 In addition, the department offers a Certificate in Statistics, and for undergraduate students in other programs the department offers a minor in Statistics.
-Graduate students can pursue a Master of Science in Mathematical Sciences, with concentrations in operations research and statistics, or a Doctor of Philosophy in Systems Modeling and Analysis focused on the development of the mathematical and computational skills used to model and analyze real-world systems.
-Operations Research (OR) is the professional disciplines that deal with the application of information technology for informed decision-making.
+Graduate students can pursue a Master of Science in Mathematical Sciences, with a concentration in statistics, or a Doctor of Philosophy in Systems Modeling and Analysis focused on the development of the mathematical and computational skills used to model and analyze real-world systems.